by Melissa Cole Beer writer, sommALEier & Certified Cicerone® 24 January 2020

-Wild Beer Co’s Modus Operandi is, without doubt, one of the finest mixed fermentation beers you’ll find on our shores, but if you would like to find one from the spiritual home of funky fermentation, then I cannot recommend Liefman’s Goudenband enough (and stick one in your cellar or a dark cool cupboard and forget about it for at least five years and go back to it, it ages sublimely well in my opinion).
+Wild Beer Co makes some of the finest mixed fermentation beers you’ll find on our shores, but if you would like to find one from the spiritual home of funky fermentation, then I cannot recommend Liefman’s Goudenband enough (and stick one in your cellar or a dark cool cupboard and forget about it for at least five years and go back to it, it ages sublimely well in my opinion).

 The smallest sour contributor in the beer world is acetobacter, the stuff that makes vinegar (this isn’t the only way for acetic acid to turn up in beer Brettanomyces also produces it in the presence of oxygen).

 If you want to experience probably the most iconic iteration of this in beer then Duchesse de Bourgogne is the best example to my mind, it’s like cherries and balsamic had a big old party in an oak barrel but you can also pick up some in Rodenbach Grand Cru from time to time.

 It’s also worth noting that a lot of brewers are moving beyond just using a measurement of pH for sourness to acidic titration, which is something altogether different, as it is a far more accurate measurement of ‘perceivable’ acidity as opposed to the straight up ‘physical’ acidity that pH gives you (and that’s about as far as my science extends in this matter!).